CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 The NetQ CLI provides detailed network inventory information through its `netq show inventory` command.

-## View Network-wide Inventory Summary
+## View Networkwide Inventory Summary

 All of the devices in your network can be viewed from either the NetQ UI or NetQ CLI.